laiquet/idtrackerai-enhanced/docs/source/user_guide/FAQs.rst

 Can I use idtracker.ai if my computer does not have a good GPU?
 ---------------------------------------------------------------

-Yes, you can still use idtracker.ai if you don't have a GPU, see :ref:`install without a graphical device`.
+Yes, you can still use idtracker.ai if you don't have a GPU, see :ref:`install without a graphics device`.

 Can idtracker.ai track multiple videos in batch?
 ------------------------------------------------